munificent/craftinginterpreters/book/chunks-of-bytecode.md

 For now, we're going to start as simple as possible -- we'll only support double-precision floating point numbers.
-This will obviously expand over time, so we'll set up a new module to give ourselves room to grow:
+This will obviously expand over time, so we'll set up a new module to give ourselves room to grow.

 ^code value-h

-This typedef abstracts how values are concretely represented in C. That way, we can change that representation without needing to go back and fix existing code that passes around values.
+This typedef abstracts how Lox values are concretely represented in C. That way, we can change that representation without needing to go back and fix existing code that passes around values.

 Back to the question of where to store constants in a chunk.
 For small fixed-size values like integers, many instruction sets store the value directly